Beamforming Design with Partial Channel Estimation and Feedback for FDD RIS-Assisted Systems: Simulation Results

 \subsection{Performance of DPGI Estimation and Feedback}

 In this subsection, the proposed DPGI estimation and feedback scheme are compared with several estimators based on existing schemes.
-To the best of our knowledge, no existing literature provides any scheme for the estimation of DPGI ${\mathbf{g}}_{\mathrm{s}} \in \mathbb{C}^{L_{\mathrm{s}} \times 1}$ (rather than the whole PGI ${\mathbf{g}} \in \mathbb{C}^{L \times 1}$) based on the known PAI in RIS-assisted systems.
-Therefore, in order to form effective comparisons, we not only provide simulation results of the proposed scheme with $L_{\mathrm{s}} < L$, but also consider the scenario of $L_{\mathrm{s}} = L$, where all the cascaded paths are used for the dominant paths, and simulation results of extending our proposed scheme to estimate the whole PGI ${\mathbf{g}} \in \mathbb{C}^{L \times 1}$ are provided.
-The Oracle LS estimator in \cite{CE_CS_WangPeilian_Lett_2020} and the MMSE estimator in \cite{Book_Statistical_Signal_Processing} are used for the estimation of PGI ${\mathbf{g}} \in \mathbb{C}^{L \times 1}$ to form effective comparisons with the proposed DPGI estimation and feedback scheme when $L_{\mathrm{s}} = L = 6$.
+To the best of our knowledge, there has been no attempt to estimate the DPGI ${\mathbf{g}}_{\mathrm{s}} \in \mathbb{C}^{L_{\mathrm{s}} \times 1}$ (rather than the whole PGI ${\mathbf{g}} \in \mathbb{C}^{L \times 1}$) based on the known PAI in RIS-assisted systems.
+For this reason, to form meaningful comparisons, we not only consider the proposed scenario of $L_{\mathrm{s}} < L$, but also the scenario of $L_{\mathrm{s}} = L$, where all the cascaded paths are used for the dominant paths.
+The LS-based estimator in \cite{CE_CS_WangPeilian_Lett_2020} and the MMSE-based estimator in \cite{Book_Statistical_Signal_Processing} (hereinafter referred to as the LS estimator and MMSE estimator) are used for the estimation of PGI ${\mathbf{g}} \in \mathbb{C}^{L \times 1}$ to form effective comparisons with the proposed DPGI estimation and feedback scheme when $L_{\mathrm{s}} = L = 6$.

-Here we provide the processes of Oracle LS estimator and MMSE estimator as follows.
+Here we provide the processes of LS estimator and MMSE estimator as follows.
 Based on the signal model in (\ref{y_ce_1}), downlink pilot signals are sent from BS within $T$ successive time slots, where $s(t) = 1$ for $t = 1,2,\ldots,T$.
 The signal received at UE is given by $y(t) = \mathbf{d}^{\rm{T}}(t) \mathbf{g} + n(t)$, where we define